AlexanderNyr/AlexanderNyr/README.md

 An x86_64 operating system.
 A physics engine.
 A multiplayer FPS with no game engine.
 Minecraft shaders in raw GLSL.
 A falling-sand sim with a nuclear-physics layer.
 A small LLM.
 I pick the language that fits the problem — **C, C++, Rust, Kotlin, GLSL, Python, C#** — and I avoid black boxes: if a subsystem is interesting, I'd rather write it myself than import it.

-This shows up in my own **[AuraLite](#-the-auralite-ecosystem)** projects *and* in open source, where I'm just as happy translating docs or chasing a Unicode bug in someone else's repo.
+This shows up in my own **AuraLite** projects *and* in open source, where I'm just as happy translating docs or chasing a Unicode bug in someone else's repo.
+Several of these ship **versioned releases** — 25 on the shader pack, 11 on the FPS, plus the OS.

 ---